 From September to April in Victoria (when UV levels are generally 3 and above), most people need just a few minutes of sun exposure mid-morning or mid-afternoon on most days of the week to help with vitamin D. Be extra cautious in the middle of the day when UV levels are most intense.

 From May to August, when Victoria’s UV levels are usually low (generally UV levels fall below 3), encourage residents to roll up their sleeves, take off their hats and seek the sunshine.
 To help maintain vitamin D levels in winter, aim for about two to three hours of sun exposure each week.
-It is recommended that everyone wear a hat and sunglasses to protect their eyes.
+It is recommended that everyone wear a hat and sunglasses to protect their eyes — that’s good advice to be sun smart in aged care as well as for Australians of all ages.